House Clearance Cost

 While you can do it yourself by renting a skip or a van, hiring a company will provide you with a quick and thorough house clearance.
 Waste removal should be high on any moving house checklist because it should always be meticulously organised, which a professional team handles for you.

-If you are only hiring a company for house clearance, you should look into a few key details.
+If you are hiring a company for a house clearance, remember to consider the following points:

-- Ensure they have a valid Environment Agency waste carrier's licence, as using an unlicensed business could result in you facing a £5,000 fine if waste is illegally dumped and traced back to you.
+- Do they have a valid licence for house clearances?
+This should include an Environment Agency waste carrier's licence, as using an unlicensed business could result in you facing a £5,000 fine if any waste is illegally dumped.